Viijay-Kr/markdoc-traverse/README.md

 ### Tags

-Visit custom tags configured by your config
+Visit MarkDocs [tags](https://markdoc.dev/docs/tags) configured inside your config file

-`traverse` takes a third arugments which is the record of custom tags you would like to visit
+`traverse` takes a third arugments which is a record of custom tags you would like to visit

 ```ts